 After reaching an electro-technically valid network model, the implementation planning continues with construction planning, covering construction costs and materials to be used.
 The field planner can then take the plan along to the field and apply the GPS located routes and locations directly to the network model making the plan more accurate for the contractor responsible of the construction.
 Also other observations affecting the execution of the construction work are documented.

-As an end result of the planning process, you end up with a complete model of the electrical network - just in the beginning of its life-cycle.
+As an end result of the planning process, you end up with a digital twin of the electrical network - just in the beginning of its life-cycle.
 On top of that, add all the data that accumulates during time through network operations and maintenance.
 At any given time you will have the most accurate network asset data to analyze and to base your future investment decisions on.
 And all of this can be done within one system.

 Now wouldn't you call that having your assets properly managed?